quattlebaumms/Bamazon/README.md

 # Welcome to Bamazon!

-Bamazon is CLI application that uses Node.js and MySQL.
+Bamazon is a CLI application that uses Node.js and MySQL.

 ### How to Install and Run the Application:
 1. Currently, only "Customer View" is available.